Rei-SwitchBot/faq/en-us/Color Bulb.md

 Disconnect the power of your socket, and remove SwitchBot Color Bulb.
 Wipe the inside of your socket with a soft cloth or paper towel.
 Then plug SwitchBot Color Bulb back in again.

-If it doesn't rectify your issue, please contact us via SwitchBot App > Profile > Feedback.
-We would appreciate it if you could provide us with the following information when you contact us.
+If it doesn't rectify your issue, please contact us and provide us with the following information:

 Video of your SwitchBot Color Bulb Flashing